som-shahlab/ehrshot-benchmark/README.md

 * **893,773 visits**
 * **15 prediction tasks**

-Each patient timeline consists of an ordered sequence of clinical events taken from the structured data of their EHR (e.g. diagnoses, procedures, prescriptions, etc.).
+Each patient consists of an ordered timeline of clinical events taken from the structured data of their EHR (e.g. diagnoses, procedures, prescriptions, etc.).

 Each task is a predictive classification task, and includes a canonical train/val/test split.
 The tasks are defined as follows: